 If you would like to support us, please contact David Mills or Roger Pilgrim.
 Alternatively you can donate by visiting our donations page.

-This video shows some of the work taking place with youngsters at Real Tennis clubs in the UK as a result of receiving grants from the Dedanists' Foundation.
+The video below shows some of the work taking place with youngsters at Real Tennis clubs in the UK as a result of receiving grants from the Dedanists' Foundation.

 Gap Year Assistant Professionals Initiative